Electric car: Drivetrain

-Electric motors can provide high power-to-weight ratios.
-Batteries can be designed to supply the electrical current needed to support these motors.
-Electric motors have a flat torque curve down to zero speed.
-For simplicity and reliability, most electric cars use fixed-ratio gearboxes and have no clutch.
+Electric motors provide high power-to-weight ratios.
+Electric motors have a flat torque, from a standing start.
+Most EVs use fixed-ratio gearboxes and have no clutch.

-Many electric cars have faster acceleration than average ICE cars, largely due to reduced drivetrain frictional losses and the more quickly-available torque of an electric motor.
-However, NEVs may have a low acceleration due to their relatively weak motors.
+Electric cars can achieve faster acceleration than commercial ICE cars, due to reduced drivetrain frictional losses and the motor's uniform torque at low speeds.

-Electric vehicles can also use a motor in each wheel hub or next to the wheels; this is rare but claimed to be safer.
-Electric vehicles that lack an axle, differential, or transmission can have less drivetrain inertia.
-Some direct current motor-equipped drag racer EVs have simple two-speed manual transmissions to improve top speed.
-The concept electric supercar Rimac Concept One claims it can go from 0–97 km/h in 2.5 seconds.
-Tesla claims the upcoming Tesla Roadster will go 0–60 mph in 1.9 seconds.
+Some designs place a motor in each wheel hub or next to the wheels.

+Some direct current motor-equipped drag racer EVs have two-speed manual transmissions.
+The concept electric supercar Rimac Concept One claimed to be able to go from 0–97 km/h in 2.5 seconds.